signifyd/magento2/README.md

 These settings enable fine grain control over advanced capabilities of the extension.

 _Updating these settings should only be performed by an experienced developer under the supervision of the Signifyd support team.
-If these steps are not completed correctly they may cause issues._
+If these steps are not completed correctly an issue may occur._

 ### Restrict orders by states